 ‘Duck Dynasty’ Star Jase Robertson Shaved His Beard Off For The Best Reason Ever

 It’s gone!
 Jase Robertson shaved off his infamous ‘Duck Dynasty’ beard for his daughter Mia’s foundation which benefits cleft lip and palate awareness, treatment and more.
-And yes, there’s video of the shaving!
+Click to see his new pic.

 Jase Robertson, 48, just raised $100,000 for the Mia Moo foundation and all he had to do was shave his face clean.
 The non-profit promised fans that if they could raise $100,000, Jase, Mia’s dad, would shave off his beard.
 On Monday, September 4, he teased on Twitter that it was “shaving day” with the hashtag #MiaMoo.
 Jase kept his promise and allowed his wife, Missy, to live stream his big shave on her Facebook account.
 As you can see from the before and after pictures, Jase looks like a totally different person.
 Crazy what a shave can do!